0

 Why load rating still matters

 Wheel strength is not only vertical load.
-LFI also reviews acceleration, braking, cornering, potholes, tire grip, hub-pad stress, bolt-seat stress, spoke-root stress, and rim-barrel torque reaction against an approximately 2,100 Nm per wheel static torque load target.
+LFI also reviews acceleration, braking, cornering, potholes, tyre grip, hub-pad stress, bolt-seat stress, spoke-root stress, and rim-barrel torque reaction against an approximately 2,100 Nm per wheel static torque load target.

 Wheel load rating Per-axle equivalent Margin vs axle baseline Status How LFI positions it

-790 kg 1580 kg per axle +19% vs 665 kg/wheel Green - Preferred Road-use, fast-road, and daily forged applications.
+790 kg 1580 kg per axle +19% vs 665 kg/wheel Green - Preferred Street, fast-road, and daily use.

-890 kg 1780 kg per axle +34% vs 665 kg/wheel Blue - Extra reserve High-speed, harsher-road, heavy tire, or extra-reserve applications.
+890 kg 1780 kg per axle +34% vs 665 kg/wheel Blue - Extra reserve High-speed, harsh-road, heavy tyre, or extra reserve.

 Torque-load target: approximately 2,100 Nm per wheel under conservative dry-braking validation.